 Another material that is often not talked about when it comes to soundproofing is plywood.
 Plywood might be very lightweight and all.
 But it is immensely capable of sound insulation.
 However, you can only use them on ceilings.
 What you can do is cut the plywood according to the measurements of your ceiling and attach it there with screws.
-All of these ways will surely help to reduce the noise from impacts on the floor above.
+All of these ways will surely help to reduce the noise from the impacts on the floor above.
+Check out Single Piece of Baltic Birch Plywood on Amazon.

-Now, if you are looking for other different ways to soundproof the ceiling, then you will be glad to know that we have that in store for you as well.
+Now, if you are looking for other different ways to soundproof the ceiling, then you will be glad to know that I have that in store for you as well.
 However, for this, you will need to be ready to remove your ceiling.
 As well as the wood furring strips from the joists.
 So you can already guess that it is gonna be a bit complicated.
 Once you have removed it, fill the spaces between the floor joists with materials such as glass fiber or cellulose fiber insulation.
 These materials will give you the best soundproofing ever.
 However, if you want you can use acoustic foam panels as well.
-Later, you need to install two layers of gypsum wallboard.
-Screw them tight to the furring strips.
-And then layer them all together.
-Throughout the whole process, you can use flexible caulk also known as the acoustic sealant to put everything altogether.
+Later, you need to install two layers of gypsum wallboard ,screw them tight to the furring strips and then layer them all together.
+Throughout the whole process, you can use flexible caulk also known as the acoustic sealant to put everything all together.
 Especially around the edges of the boards.
 Check out Franklin International 2892 Sound Sealant on Amazon.

 Always Have The Right Tools At Your Disposal: